ISLAND OF MONTRÉAL AND SURROUNDING AREA

 WITHIN AN HOUR OF MONTRÉAL

-Golf La Prairie
+Club de Golf Express La Prairie

 La Prairie is only ten minutes from the Champlain Bridge on the south shore of the St. Lawrence River.
 Book ahead to enjoy what is considered one of Québec’s most beautifully landscaped public courses.